 The Last Namsara

-Perfect for fans of Robin McKinley, Kristin Cashore, and Sarah J. Maas, THE LAST NAMSARA was an instant international bestseller, is being translated into 12 languages, and is the first in a three-book series.
+Perfect for fans of Robin McKinley, Kristin Cashore, and Sarah J. Maas, THE LAST NAMSARA was an instant international bestseller, has been translated into 12 languages, and is the first in a three-book series.

 THE LAST NAMSARA

 In the beginning, there was the Namsara: the child of sky and spirit, who carried love and laughter wherever he went.
 But where there is light, there must be darkness—and so there was also the Iskari.
 The child of blood and moonlight.
 The destroyer.
 The death-bringer.